Shopify/shopify-api-js/docs/migrating-to-v6.md

 ## Passing in framework requests / responses

-Using the Node-only library, apps would generally call library functions as follows:
+Using the v5 or earlier version of the library, apps would generally call library functions as follows:

 ```ts
 app.get(